babarot/enhancd/README.md

 ### `ENHANCD_DISABLE_DOT`

 If you don't want to use the interactive filter, when specifing a double dot (`..`), you should set not zero value to `$ENHANCD_DISABLE_DOT`.
-Dedaluts to 0.
+Defaults to 0.

 ### `ENHANCD_DISABLE_HYPHEN`